 3. Free Hiking

 Explore the natural beauty of the oasis while hiking along mountainsides and palm trees.
 Hardcore hikers and outdoor-loving families alike find plenty of free trails to explore in Greater Palm Springs.
-Be sure to go early in the morning and bring lots of water.
-You can find your perfect trail at www.hikingingps.com.
+Be sure to go early in the morning and bring plenty of water.

 4. Historical Society and Museum of Palm Desert

 The Historical Society and Museum of Palm Desert showcases the rich history of Palm Desert and the celebrities who called it home.
 Kids love the old fire truck.

 Stop by the museum in Indio to learn about the history of the Cabazon Band of Misison Indians in the desert.